Teleoscope/Teleoscope/README.md

 3. Push your new branch and make a pull request.

 ## Installation
-This was only tested on Ubuntu, but you should be able to install with the following:
+This was tested on Ubuntu and MacOS Monterey, but you should be able to install with the following:
 ```
 git clone https://github.com/Teleoscope/Teleoscope.git
 cd Teleoscope/backend